DynamicGenetics/Epicosm_legacy/README.md

 **INSTRUCTIONS IN A NUTSHELL**
 Put [1] Twongo_Docker_Launcher, [2] Twitter credentials file, and [3] user_list into a folder.
-Run Twongo_Docker_Launcher by double clicking it, or run it on the command line.
+Run Twongo_Docker_Launcher by double clicking it, or run it in your terminal/command line.

 **Contents.**